sabyrka74/react-sneakers/README.md

 asasasdasdasYUYUYYUываываdvcvxcvasasd
 adsaddasdasd

-## Expanding the ESLint configurationasdasdasdasdasasasSDSFSFsdfdsf
+## Expanding the ESLint configurationasdasdasdasdasasasSasasDSFSFsdfdsf
 asaasdadsasaaadda
 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:asas UYUYUYIU